confetti-framework/docs/validation.md

 ### Creating The Controller

 Next, let's take a look at a simple controller that handles these routes.
-We'll leave the `store` method empty for now:
+We'll leave the `PostStore` method empty for

-    <?php

-    namespace App\Http\Controllers;

-    use App\Http\Controllers\Controller;
-    use Illuminate\Http\Request;

-    class PostController extends Controller
-    {
-        /**
+now:

+    package controllers

+    import (
+        "github.com/lanvard/contract/inter"
+        "github.com/lanvard/routing/outcome"
+        "lanvard/resources/views"
+    )

-         * Show the form to create a new blog post.
+    // Show the form to create a new blog post. func PostCreate(request inter.Request) inter.Response {
-         *
-         * @return Response
-         */
-        public function create()
-        {
-            return view('post.create');
+        return outcome.Html(views.PostCreate(request.App()))
     }

-        /**
-         * Store a new blog post.
+    // Store a new blog post.
-         *
-         * @param  Request  $request
-         * @return Response
-         */
-        public function store(Request $request)
-        {
+    func PostStore(request inter.Request) inter.Response {
         // Validate and store the blog post...
     }
-    }

 <a name="quick-writing-the-validation-logic"></a>

 ### Writing The Validation Logic

-Now we are ready to fill in our `store` method with the logic to validate the new blog post.
-To do this, we will use the `validate` method provided by the `Illuminate\Http\Request` object.
-If the validation rules pass, your code will keep executing normally; however, if validation fails, an exception will be thrown and the proper error response will automatically be sent back to the user.
-In the case of a traditional HTTP request, a redirect response will be generated, while a JSON response will be sent for AJAX requests.
+Now we are ready to fill in our `PostStore` method with the logic to validate the new blog post.
+To do this, we will use the `Validate` method provided by the `inter.Request` object.
+If a test fail, you will receive an error.
+You can choose to return the errors directly or to process them in a view.

-To get a better understanding of the `validate` method, let's jump back into the `store` method:
+To get a better understanding of the `Validate` method, let's jump back into the `PostStore` method:

     /**
      * Store a new blog post.